kryoz/llama-strix-halo/README.md

 # Setup llama.cpp server on AMD Strix Halo 128Gb version

-This note describes how to configure local high-performance LLM setup with fresh install of Ubuntu Server 24.04 LTS.
+This note describes how to configure step by step local high-performance LLM setup with fresh install of Ubuntu Server 24.04 LTS and llama.cpp.

 Before you proceed you MUST configure BIOS settings in graphics section to dedicate MINIMUM amount of RAM to GPU in UMA_SPECIFIED section.
 Some systems allow to select 512Mb, some 2Gb.